thisnamewasnottaken/lighthouse-automation-toy/readme.md

 - None

 ## Contributing
 Let's not get ahead of ourselves here.
+This is a toy.

 ## Relevant Links
 -  [web.dev lighthouse-ci](https://web.dev/lighthouse-ci/)